rogeriopradoj/awesome-static-site-generator/CONTRIBUTING.md

 # Contribution Guidelines

+This repository aims to follow [the awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md).

 Please ensure your pull request adheres to the following guidelines:

-- Read [the awesome manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md) and ensure your list complies.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Use the following format: `[Project name](link): Project description`